2004 Atlantic hurricane season: Seasonal summary

 The Atlantic hurricane season officially began on June 1, 2004.
 However, the first system, Hurricane Alex, did not develop until July 31.
 It was an above average season in which 16 tropical cyclones formed.
 All but one tropical depression attained tropical storm status, and nine of these became hurricanes.
 Six hurricanes further intensified into major hurricanes.
 Due to a Modoki El Niño – a rare type of El Niño in which unfavorable conditions are produced over the eastern Pacific instead of the Atlantic basin due to warmer sea surface temperatures farther west along the equatorial Pacific - activity was above average.
-Five hurricanes and three tropical storms made landfall during the season and caused 3,270 deaths and about $60.9 billion in damage.
-Additionally, Hurricane Alex and Tropical Storm Earl also caused losses and fatalities, though neither made landfall.
+Five hurricanes and three tropical storms made landfall during the season and caused 3,270 deaths and about $60.4 billion in damage.
+Additionally, Hurricane Alex caused damage and one fatality, but it did not make landfall.
 The season officially ended on November 30, 2004.

 Tropical cyclogenesis began at the end of July, with the development of Hurricane Alex on July 31.
 However, it did not become a named storm until the following day, which was the fifth-latest start since the 1952 season.
 August was an unusually active month, with eight named storms, including Alex, Bonnie, Charley, Danielle, Earl, Frances, Gaston, and Hermine.
 This broke the record for the most named storms in the month of August set in 1933 and 1995.
 This new record was tied in 2012.
 On average, there are only three tropical storms and one to two hurricanes in August.
 Of the eight systems that month, five became hurricanes and three strengthened further into major hurricanes.
 A total of five tropical cyclones developed in September, including the most intense system of the season, Hurricane Ivan.
 Activity decreased further in October, with the formation of only two systems, Tropical Storm Matthew and Subtropical Storm Nicole.
 The season then went dormant for over a month and a half, until Tropical Storm Otto developed on November 29.
 Otto was the final tropical cyclone of the season and degenerated into a remnant low pressure on December 3.